Youth smoking: Consequences

 Numerous health consequences for cigarette smoking have been thoroughly documented.
 The top negative health causes that have been causally linked to cigarette smoking include cancers of the upper digestive tract, lung cancer, and chronic diseases including diabetes, coronary heart diseases, pneumonia, and overall poorer immune function.
 While many of these cancers and diseases can develop when an individual is of an older age, changes in one's physical well-being contributing to these diseases may begin during adolescence.
 In a study examining nearly 10,000 males and females ranging in age from ten to eighteen across the United States, adolescents who smoked cigarettes exhibited impaired pulmonary function.
 Adolescent smokers exhibited delayed growth in lung function, as well as mild airway obstruction.
 While heart disease and stroke are consequences more commonly seen in adulthood, early signs of these effects can often be found in adolescent smokers.
 In addition, resting heart rate of young adult smokers is estimated to beat two to three minutes faster than non-young adult smokers.
 Youth smokers are also less likely to visit a doctor regularly, and suffer from greater shortness of breath and build up phlegm, than non-youth smokers.

 In addition to physical negative health consequences, adolescent smoking has also been linked to negative psychological consequences.
 Heavy cigarette smoking throughout adolescence was associated with increased risk of generalized anxiety disorder, panic disorder, and agoraphobia in early adulthood.
 They are also less likely to visit a mental health care provider for emotional or psychological concerns that may arise.
 In addition to psychological consequences, adolescent cigarette use has also been linked with subsequent drug use.
 The Gateway Hypothesis proposes that drug use develops in stages, with early drug use consisting of drugs such as alcohol and tobacco and later dug use consisting of more illicit drug use.
-Nicotine itself use itself has been shown to be an early ‘gateway’ drug that increases risk for subsequent cocaine use.
+Nicotine use itself has been shown to be an early 'gateway' drug that increases risk for subsequent cocaine use.